kamilc/campers/docs/examples.md

     instance_type: m5.2xlarge
     disk_size: 100

-    # Use a private subnet if your VPC is configured for it (advanced)
-    # subnet_id: subnet-xxxxxx

     command: |
       echo "Connected to secure workstation in eu-central-1." echo "Data analysis can proceed without downloading PII."